JaymzGit/mun-bot/README.md

 1. Jaymz (myself)
 2. SottaByte

-Requested by Joshua Lee, as the USG of Conference Managementt for PMUN 2020.
+Requested by Joshua Lee, as the USG of Conference Management for PMUN 2020.
 > Copyright © 2020 JaymzGit